IRA 101: Retirement Savings Basics

-Individual Retirement Accounts (IRA’s) have been in the news a lot lately with the recent legislation changes, so it seems like a good time to review the basics of IRA’s.
-All of the technicalities can get confusing fast.
-Having an understanding of the foundations can help you to avoid getting lost in the weeds.
+Individual Retirement Accounts (IRAs) have been in the news a lot lately with the recent legislation changes, so it seems like a good time to review the basics of IRAs.
+All of the technicalities can get confusing fast, and having an understanding of the foundations can help you to avoid getting lost in the weeds.

 Although most referred to by its acronym, IRA actually stands for Individual Retirement Arrangement.
-A type of personal savings account that has special tax advantages.
-IRA’s were first introduced in 1975 as a way for people, without access to employer pension plans, to save for retirement in a tax efficient way.
-Legislation surrounding IRA’s has changed a bit since then, most recently with the SECURE Act in 2019, but they still serve as one of the most powerful retirement planning vehicles outside of employer retirement plans.
+It’s a type of personal savings account that has special tax advantages.
+IRAs were first introduced in 1975 as a way for people without access to employer pension plans to save for retirement in a tax efficient way.
+Legislation surrounding IRAs has changed a bit since then, most recently with the SECURE Act in 2019, but they still serve as one of the most powerful retirement planning vehicles outside of employer retirement plans.

 Opening an IRA